Python Client for UmaDB

 Getting Tracking Info

-The Client.get_tracking_info() method returns the last recorded position in an upstream sequence of events.
+The Client.get_tracking_info() method returns the position after which to subscribe to events in an upstream sequence.

 Parameters